Actor And Comedian Faizon Love Arrested After Alleged Airport Fight [Video]

 — Dan Pearlman (@danpearlman) March 8, 2017

-When Love was asked if there was anything he would like to say to the airport attendant after allegedly fighting him, he chuckled and said: “Watch your mouth, boy.”
+When Love was asked if there was anything he would like to say to the airport attendant after allegedly fighting him, he chuckled and said, “Watch your mouth, boy.”

-In Love’s Twitter post, he wrote: “I’m only human.
+In Love’s Twitter post, he wrote, “I’m only human.
 No matter how many good days, I’m due to have a bad one.
 With that being said, I’m big on respect.”

 “You don’t have to respect me, just don’t disrespect me.”

-Love, who is set to make an appearance at the Funny Bone Comedy Club in Columbus, Ohio on March 15, added that he would reference his alleged airport fight and arrest during his show.
+Love, who is set to make an appearance at the Funny Bone Comedy Club in Columbus, Ohio, on March 15, added that he would reference his alleged airport fight and arrest during his show.

 A trial date for Love’s alleged fight at the John Glenn Columbus International Airport has not been set.